 Apply chemicals to lawns wisely, because they can add the additional stress of phytotoxicity (chemical damage to plants).
 A healthy vigorous growing turfgrass is the best defense against insects, weeds and diseases.

-Check the following circulars for more detailed lawn care information (available at the Extension Office or from the
+Check the following circulars for more detailed lawn care information (available at the Extension Office or from the Internet.

 Improving Drought Tolerance in Your Lawn - Fact Sheet ENH57